Term Life, Whole Life—Do You Need Multiple Life Insurance Policies?

 Variable life policies are similar to universal policies but riskier because instead of merely being tied to interest rates, you can invest your savings account in the stock market.
 Your death benefits with this kind of policy go up or down, depending on how your investments perform.
 Finally, variable-universal life policies combine features of both, allowing you to get a better death benefit while adjusting your premiums.

 Whole Life or Term Life?
-When Are Multiple Policies the Best Solution
+When Are Multiple Life Insurance Policies the Best Solution

 If you aren’t sure what you will need down the line—and who does?—you can buy a term policy now and a whole life with universal or variable options in the future.
 You’ll get tax-deferred savings that you can use for premiums, investments, or emergency living expenses.
 You can even borrow funds from some whole life policies, using the death benefits as collateral.